360Controller/360Controller/Readme.md

 sudo nvram -d boot-args
 ```
 This will remove ALL boot-args.
 If you have previously manipulated your boot-args, those changes will be erased as well!

+### Notarization of the driver

+This is only possible if you have a signing certificate, but it is a relatively straightforward process.

+* Build the driver as previously instructed and make sure to include the necessary information in your `DeveloperSettings.xcconfig` file, as they will be used during this process.
+* Make sure to `cd` into the `Install360Controller` directory and run `./makedmg.sh`
+* Run `./notarize.sh`
+* This should finish with the message: `The validate action worked!`

+Then you can distribute the notarized and stapled version of the driver.

 ### Debugging the driver